3PU/cook-book-milestone-project/README.md

 Users can select to view a specific category of recipes by using the main navigation and dropdown menu (Breakfast, Main, Dessert).

-The recipe category page displays a brief overview of all recipes contained in the applicable category in the database (Title, Image, Description).
+The recipe category page displays a minimized view of all recipes (recipe cards) contained in the applicable category in the database (Title, Image, Description).

 From this page, the user can select a specific recipe by clicking on the 'view recipe' button and is then presented with a full-page view of the recipe and all its details.

-### Feature 3 - Update Recipes (Update)
+### Feature 3 - Edit Recipes (Update)

 **User story: "As a user, I want to be able to edit recipes."**